belle2/basf2/online_book/fundamentals/hep_analyses.rst

   This is the main format for data analysis.
 It's the result of the analysis skim procedure, that selects from the mDST only the few events that can be useful for a certain type of analysis (events with a well reconstructed J/psi per example).
+Skimming is described in more detail in the next section.
-The content of this format is the same as the mDST, with the addition of the reconstructed particles used in the skimming selection (if you look at the J/psi skim, you will also find a list of J/psi already reconstructed for you in the file).
+  The content of this format is the same as the mDST, with the addition of the reconstructed particles used in the skimming selection (if you look at the :math:`J/\psi` skim, you will also find a list of :math:`J/\psi` already reconstructed for you in the file).

 .. note::